zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 **Example: Husky Vs Wolf In Image Identification**

 University of Washington wanted to create an image classifier that can identify wolves from huskies correctly.
 The AI systems were fed images to learn from.
 However, some photos of huskies are incorrectly categorized by the system as wolves.
 It turns out that the system was learning from the images that wolves are often found in images that had snowy backgrounds.
-So the system turned out to be simplying identifying if images had snow in the background (Medium).
+So the system turned out to be simplifying identifying if images had snow in the background (Medium).

 <figure>
     <figcaption> Wolf vs husky algorithm detection experiment results (Image: Hacker Noon)</figcaption>